ga-wdi-boston/js-generator-challenge/README.md

 You should be running `grunt nag` before diagnosing any bugs, since it finds some of the most common sources of errors.
 After `grunt nag` passes, you should run `grunt test` to run the included tests.
-Tests will tell you whether of not you've met these requirements.
+Tests will tell you whether or not you've met these requirements.

 ## Bonus